 Travel, fighting with ISIS already in Libya.

-You know, Zudi, you have said often on on this broadcast with Sean and also uh in in talking with me on our broadcast, I'm Jordan, That this is a problem within the Muslim community, and we have to be able to you as a the Muslim community has to be able to address this.
+You know, Zudi, you have said often on this broadcast with Sean and also in talking with me on our broadcast, I'm Jordan, that this is a problem within the Muslim community, and we have to be able to, you, the Muslim community has to be able to address this.

-And the President has said that to the 50 leaders uh from Muslim countries that were gathered in Riyadh.
+And the president has said that to the 50 leaders from Muslim countries that were gathered in Riyadh.

 I was gratified that President Abbas joined the summit and committed to taking firm but necessary steps to fight terrorism and confront its hateful ideology.